As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 Freshly baked biscuits keep well at room temperature for about 2 to 3 days, although they are freshest on day 1.
 Be sure to wrap them tightly with foil or store in airtight container.
 Storing them this way in the refrigerator will make them last about 1 week.
 Utilize your oven, toaster, toaster oven, or air fryer to crisp them up before enjoying.

-Homemade Buttermilk Biscuits FAQs
+Recipe for Buttermilk Biscuits FAQs

 If you are in the market for a perfectly flaky biscuit recipe, this is it.
 I am so glad that when I shuffled through Sheila’s site that this biscuit recipe stood out to me, because I never need another recipe again.